McLaren 650S: Specifications and performance

 The 650S has a claimed top speed of 207 mi/h, and can accelerate from 0–62 mph in 3.0 seconds and from 0–124 mph in 8.4 seconds.

 Variants

 650S Spider (2014–2016)

 First announced in February 2014, the 650S Spider is a convertible version of the 650S.
 It weighs 40 kg more than the coupe, but it offers nearly identical performance.
 The Spider has the same structural stiffness as the coupé primarily because the carbon monocell chassis was designed without a roof. the Spider features a three-piece retractable hard-top carbon fibre roof which takes 17 seconds for operation.

 It can accelerate from 0 to 60 mi/h in 3 seconds and has a top speed of 204 mi/h.
-Up to 25 percent of the parts are new compared to the 12C Spider.
+Up to 25 per cent of the parts are new compared to the 12C Spider.

 MSO 650S (2014–2017)

 An MSO (McLaren Special Operations) version of the 650S is offered in a limited production run of 50 vehicles.
 Introduced in 2014, the car was offered in three matte carbon, exclusive MSO colours, Papaya Spark, Agrigan Black and Sarigan Quartz.
 It features unique and lightweight alloy wheels.
 These are 4 kg lighter than the standard alloys, helped by the fact that titanium wheel bolts are used.
 The interior is upholstered in Alcantara and contains a specialised plaque which has the car's designer Frank Stephenson's branded sketch and an MSO branded leather holdall.